25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   ```

 ::: tip Note
-`var` inside a block scope can be accessed outside the block as it only has function scope.
+`var` inside a block scope can be accessed outside the block as it only has function scope
 :::

-### Parameters And Arguments
+### Parameters and Arguments

 Function parameters: